rodegerdts/Pyalmanac/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;NOTE: if Python 3 is already installed, you need to be in the Scripts folder - otherwise the Py3 version of pip will execute.

-&nbsp;&nbsp;&nbsp;&nbsp;Put the Pyalmanac files in any folder, go there and start with:
+&nbsp;&nbsp;&nbsp;&nbsp;Put the Pyalmanac files in a new folder, run Command Prompt and start with:
 &nbsp;&nbsp;&nbsp;&nbsp;**python.exe pyalmanac.py**

 &nbsp;&nbsp;&nbsp;&nbsp;However, if Python 3 is also installed, start with: